WillUHD/CourseResources/README.md

 # GPAResources
-Continuously updated course profile of SHSID's new curriculums for the GPA Calculator app
+Continuously updated course profile and catalogs of SHSID's new curriculums for the GPA Calculator app

 ### `./Courses.gpa`
 - This is the current course profile for SHSID's high school, and will be continuously updated